Straight to the Point

 One thing the Golde—and all the handheld frothers—did better than any of the countertop frothers was make whipped cream.
 The countertop frothers had a fixed whisk, and as the heavy whipping cream slowly turned to whipped cream, I noticed that the cream closest to the whisk attachment was getting over-whipped while the cream on the sides of the frother was still runny.
 With the Golde, you can move the whisk around and ensure the whipped cream is homogeneously frothed.

-With the Zulay Original Milk Frother Handheld Foam Maker for Lattes, you have to continuously press down on a button on the top to activate—one user in the comments noted that this was easier for them to use due to mobility issues.
+- Zulay Original Milk Frother Handheld Foam Maker for Lattes: With the Zulay Original Milk Frother Handheld Foam Maker, you have to continuously press down on a button on the top to activate—one user in the comments noted that this was easier for them to use due to mobility issues.
 However, the Zulay is battery-powered and getting the batteries in was a struggle.
 It also comes with a display stand, so if you want to store your frother on the counter, that’s great, but I imagine most people are looking to clear their counters, so the stand is sort of unnecessary.

-I’ve had an Aerolatte for years—it’s the original manual milk frother, but the batteries run out quickly and the plastic coating gets grimy over time.
+- Aerolatte Milk Frother: I’ve had an Aerolatte Milk Frother for years—it’s the original manual milk frother, but the batteries run out quickly and the plastic coating gets grimy over time.

 - FoodVille MF05 Rechargeable Milk Frother: The FoodVille MF05 Rechargeable Milk Frother has three speed settings, which I found unnecessary since the slowest speed frothed up milk in seconds.
 I did like that it was rechargeable and the frothing whisk came off, which made cleaning up easy and it has a whisk (like, an actual whisk, not one designed for frothing) attachment for mixing other items.